Oils in their purest form, I’m a really big fan especially those using CO2 extraction methods.

 Properties: Apricot kernel oil contains more Polyunsaturated Acids for edible purposes, than most other commercially available oils.
 This natural skincare oil has a high Linoleic Acid and Vitamin A content and is readily absorbed by the skin, providing our skin with the essential elements it requires for health.

-Benefits: In natural skin care formulations, it is a valuable face oil and it is an excellent softener for the delicate skin around the eyes, mouth and neck, due to its light texture, typically suited to dry and sensitive skin.
+Benefits: In natural skin care formulations its a valuable face oil, and it is an excellent softener for the delicate skin around the eyes, mouth and neck, due to its light texture, typically suited to dry and sensitive skin.

 Argan Oil: (Argan Spinosa)

 Properties: Argan has good resistance to oxidation and is a free radical scavenger due to its vitamin E content, in the right form of Alpha Tocopherol.
 It also contains Carotene and Phytosterols, making this a wonderful anti-ageing oil.